YiqinZhao/yiqinzhao.me-source/content/project/xihe.md

 # Acknowledgement

 We thank all anonymous reviewers, our shepherd, and our artifact evaluator Tianxing Li for their insight feedback.
-This work was supported in part by NSF Grants #1755659 and #1815619.
+This work was supported in part by NSF Grants.

 ::MoreProjects
 ---